googlearchive/observe-js/README.md

 PathObserver will report a change whenever the value obtained by the corresponding path expression (e.g. `obj.foo.bar`) would return a different value.

 PathObserver also exposes a `setValue` method which attempts to update the underlying value.
-Setting the value does not affect notification state (in other words, a caller sets the value but doesn't not `discardChanges`, the `changeFn` will be notified of the change).
+Setting the value does not affect notification state (in other words, a caller sets the value but does not `discardChanges`, the `changeFn` will be notified of the change).

 ```JavaScript
 observer.setValue('boo');